ldn-softdev/jtc/User Guide.md

 would be provided with `-w` option argument

 ## Working with labels
 Among walk-path search suffixes, there's one unlike others: `<>v`.
-Even though it looks like a search suffix, unlike all others id does not facilitate any search/match criteria.
+Even though it looks like a search suffix, unlike all others it does not facilitate any search/match criteria.
 Instead, it instructs to treat last found/selected JSON element's label/index as a JSON value.